meldron/psonoci/README.md

 ### `update-or-create`

-`psonoci env-vars update-or-create` updates or creates environment variable value by name with the supplied value.
+`psonoci env-vars update-or-create` updates or creates environment variable value by name with the supplied value and then returns this value.
 If there is no environment variable with that name a new one is created.
 If there are more than one with the same name, only the first will be updated.
+If no new value is provided a random one will be created.
+The new value can be adjusted with `--password-length` and `-danger-password-allowed-chars`.
+Please see above.

 ## Config